pinkeshbadjatiya/Nex/README.md

 ### TODO
 - Tests for all the errors returned
 - Checking the presence of all the configuration/essential directories before forking the server thread.
+- Separate error pages from actual functions and break the flow if error to respond error funcs.
+- Line 255  - server.py
+- Line 82 - server.py
+- Respect more headers